 I. INTRODUCTION.
-This article deals with the issues of personal goodwill and the way it relates to the concept of human capital.
+This article deals with the importance of human capital to our economic lives.
 In a divorce, human capital can be considered a justification for, or measure of, compensatory alimony.
-This topic is covered in another paper by the author, Cutting Edge Issues: New Alimony Theories; Measuring Personal Goodwill, AICPA/AAML National Conference on Divorce (2006), which discusses compensatory alimony under the American Law Institute's PRINCIPLES OF THE LAW OF FAMILY DISSOLUTION.
-Human capital can also be addressed through property division, as New York does, by valuing the human capital manifested in a professional degree or professional license and dividing its value in a divorce.
-Most states, however, consider a spouse's human capital to be personal, and to amount to nothing more than post-divorce income which belongs exclusively to the spouse who earns it, even if that human capital was built up during the marriage.
+Or human capital can be addressed through property division, as New York does, by valuing the human capital manifested in a professional degree or professional license and dividing its value in a divorce.
+Most states, however, consider a spouse's human capital to be personal, and to amount to nothing more than post-divorce income which must be awarded to the spouse who earns it.

-The concept of human capital also finds its way into the discussion of personal goodwill versus enterprise goodwill, in Section III of this Article.
+Human capital finds its way into the discussion of enterprise goodwill versus personal goodwill.
 The business-owning spouse-who is the hypothetical seller in the hypothetical sale of the business at fair market value at the time of divorce-has personal goodwill, which to some extent includes his or her human capital.
 Most states exclude the value of this personal goodwill from the property division on divorce.
-But the business itself can also (and almost always does) have human capital, which is different from the spouse's own human capital, and in most states this human capital of the business is included in enterprise goodwill that has a value that can be divided in a divorce.
+But the business itself can also (and almost always does) have human capital, and in most states this human capital of the business is included in enterprise goodwill that has a value that can be divided in a divorce.

-The analysis of goodwill upon divorce points up the inadequacy of certain core legal concepts, dating back more than 100 years, to address life and divorce in the 21st century.
-Our economy is well into a transition from the sale of goods to the speedy provision of services and information at a lower price, and from a focus on tangible assets to a focus on intangible assets.
+The goodwill discussion points up the inadequacy of certain core legal concepts, dating back more than 100 years, to address life and divorce in the 21st century.
+In our economy, we are well into a transition from goods to services or information, and from tangible assets to intangible assets.
 Due to cars, airplanes, telecommunications, and personal computers, physical proximity is no longer a condition to a commercial or even professional transaction.
-Due to the relaxation of international trade barriers. vendors increasingly face world-wide price competition.
+Due to the relaxation of international trade barriers, vendors increasingly face world-wide price competition.
 Due to economies of scale, Walmarts are replacing individual stores.
 Due to lack of spare time, mail order catalogues, cable shopping channels, and the internet are fast becoming our primary marketplaces for everything but fresh food.
-Location, location--the hallmark of the historical conception of goodwill--is becoming less important, or non-important.
-But our property law, and our marital property law, are lagging behind this transition.
-Additionally, the financial accounting profession in America recognizes intangible assets, like goodwill, as assets to be reflected on the business balance sheet only when they are purchased, and not when they are selfcreated.
-Recognizing all identifiable intangible assets, whether purchased or self-created, as assets which belong to the business not only will revolutionize the way investors look at companies, but it will also (eventually) affect the legal discussion of personal versus enterprise goodwill, and perhaps even human capital as an asset to consider on divorce.
+Our property law, and our marital property law, and our alimony law, are lagging behind this transition.
+Additionally, the accounting profession in America recognizes intangible assets as assets to be reflected on the business balance sheet only when they are purchased, and not when they are self-created.
+Recognizing all separable intangible assets as assets which belong to the business not only will revolutionize the way investors look at companies, but it will also (eventually) affect the legal discussion of enterprise versus personal goodwill, and perhaps even human capital as an asset to consider on divorce, either in the property division or the alimony award.